(Last revised: October 2024. See changelog at the bottom.)

 4. Oh hey, on a completely unrelated note, we will eventually make future AGIs, and these will have not only a Learning Subsystem, but also a Steering Subsystem attached to it.
 I’m not going to talk about how we’ll design the Steering Subsystem.
 It’s not really something that I think about much.

 Each of these points in isolation seems reasonable enough.
 But when you put them together, there’s a gaping hole!
-Who cares if a neocortex by itself is safe?
-A neocortex by itself was never the plan!
+Who cares if a cortex by itself is safe?
+A cortex by itself was never the plan!
 The question we need to ask is whether an AGI consisting of both subsystems attached together will be safe.
 And that depends crucially on how we build the Steering Subsystem.
 Hawkins isn’t interested in that topic.
 But I am!
 Read on in the series for much more on this.
 Post #10 in particular will dive into why it’s a heck of a lot harder than it sounds to build a Steering Subsystem that steers the AGI into doing some particular thing that we intend for it to do, without also incidentally instilling dangerous antisocial motivations that we never intended it to have.

-One more (related) issue that I didn’t mention in my earlier book review: I think that Hawkins is partly driven by an intuition that I argued against in (Brainstem, Neocortex) ≠ (Base Motivations, Honorable Motivations) (and more on that topic coming up in Post #6): a tendency to inappropriately locate ego-syntonic motivations like “unraveling the secrets of the universe” in the neocortex (Learning Subsystem), and ego-dystonic motivations like hunger and sex drive in the brainstem (Steering Subsystem).
+One more (related) issue that I didn’t mention in my earlier book review: I think that Hawkins is partly driven by an intuition that I argued against in (Brainstem, Neocortex) ≠ (Base Motivations, Honorable Motivations) (and more on that topic coming up in Post #6): a tendency to inappropriately locate ego-syntonic motivations like “unraveling the secrets of the universe” in the cortex (Learning Subsystem), and ego-dystonic motivations like hunger and sex drive in the brainstem (Steering Subsystem).
 I claim that the correct answer is that all motivations come ultimately from the Steering Subsystem, no exceptions.
 This will hopefully be obvious if you keep reading this series.

 In fact, my claim is even implied by the better parts of Hawkins’s own book!
 For example: